top of page

 1. Optimize your work environment.

 A poor work atmosphere can make you postpone work, whilst a positive work environment can boost your productivity.
-As a result, you should strive to make your workplace better by making it a location where you can concentrate on your task easily.
-Chronic procrastinators should pay special attention to this since they typically have a tendency to accumulate a lot of clutter, which they find difficult to get rid of even though they believe it decreases their quality of life.
-If this is a problem, tidying up your workspace will make you feel better, which will increase focus on work.
+As a result, you should strive to improve your workplace by making it a location where you can concentrate on your tasks easily.
+Chronic procrastinators should pay special attention to this since they typically tend to accumulate a lot of clutter, which they find difficult to eliminate even though they believe it decreases their quality of life.
+If this is a problem, tidying up your workspace will make you feel better, which will increase your focus on work.

 2. Eliminate distractions